Control limit for the quantum state preparation under stochastic control errors: Introduction

-Motivated by this background, in this paper we theoretically investigate the influence of the stochastic nosie on the quantum control for closed systems.
-More specifically, we derive a lower bound on the fidelity between two quantum systems obeying the ideal dynamics and noisy one.
-Note that this bound is computable without considering the stochastic process and needing the full time-dependent dynamics of the states.
-Also it gives a quantitative limit on the Hamiltonian control for preparing the quantum state under stochastic noise as a function of the noise strength, as demonstrated via numerical simulation in two simple settings.
+This paper aims to quantively investigate the influence of the stochastic errors on quantum state preparation.
+We present a lower bound of the fidelity between the two closed quantum states obeying the dynamics with and without stochastic control errors.
+This bound is computable without needing the full dynamics of the states.
+Also it gives a quantitative limit on the Hamiltonian control for preparing the quantum state under control errors as a function of the noise strength.
+Furthermore, based on this result, we quantitatively evaluate the probability of obtaining the target state in the presence of control errors.